Mass storage

 In computing, mass storage refers to the storage of large amounts of data in a persisting and machine-readable fashion.
-In general, the term is used as large in relation to contemporaneous hard disk drives, but it has been used large in relation to primary memory as for example with floppy disks on personal computers.
+In general, the term mass in mass storage is used to mean large in relation to contemporaneous hard disk drives, but it has also been used to mean large relative to the size of primary memory as for example with floppy disks on personal computers.

-Devices and/or systems that have been described as mass storage include tape libraries, RAID systems, and a variety of computer drives such as hard disk drives, magnetic tape drives, magneto-optical disc drives, optical disc drives, memory cards, and solid-state drives.
+Devices and/or systems that have been described as mass storage include tape libraries, RAID systems, and a variety of computer drives such as hard disk drives (HDDs), magnetic tape drives, magneto-optical disc drives, optical disc drives, memory cards, and solid-state drives (SSDs).
 It also includes experimental forms like holographic memory.
 Mass storage includes devices with removable and non-removable media.
 It does not include random access memory (RAM).

 There are two broad classes of mass storage: local data in devices such as smartphones or computers, and enterprise servers and data centers for the cloud.
 For local storage, SSDs are on the way to replacing HDDs.
 Considering the mobile segment from phones to notebooks, the majority of systems today is based on NAND Flash.
 As for Enterprise and data centers, storage tiers have established using a mix of SSD and HDD.